Relationships in Thailand part 10

 Paid Relationships in Thailand

 Different strokes for different folks, as the saying goes.
 Your definition of a good relationship may be quite different from those of a different culture.
 We all assume that our way of thinking is the only correct one.
-But this assumption can be shaken severely when you travel to other parts of the world.
-The concept of paying for a relationship may not agree with your way of thinking, but in Thailand this is quite common.

 Putting the kids on the spot